wp-e-commerce/WP-e-Commerce/readme.txt

 * Fix: Improper escaping of user input.
 * Fix: Inaccurate dimension calculation in Australia Post.
 * Fix: Incompatibility with $_SESSION.
+* Fix: Incorrect i18n in Presentation tab.
 * Fix: Increase gateway timeout settings across the board.
 * Fix: Inefficient pinging when product is updated.
+* Fix: Infinite loop on single product page.
+* Fix: Infinite loop when using PayPal Pro.
 * Fix: Issue with SSL and Share This URL.
 * Fix: Latest product widget doesn't show image.
 * Fix: Logic error in function wpsc_product_has_stock.
 * Fix: Make it clear that the sidebar widget doesn't include discount.
+* Fix: More flexibility in role management.
+* Fix: New coupon conditions are added below the first condition instead of the last.
 * Fix: Number of products per page field in shortcode generator doesn't work.
 * Fix: On user details page, switching country to a country without region won't display the State (Region) text field.
 * Fix: Only display permalink double save warning if WordPress version is earlier than 3.3.